 McCain believes that strong internal policies and systems are a key aspect of managing and mitigating the risk of modern slavery in its operations and supply chain.
-McCain expects the same level of diligence in regard to the protection of human rights from its suppliers as from its employees, which is one of the ways McCain can leverage its global scale to help maximize the positive impact of McCain.
-McCain is committed to protecting human rights in its business and supply chains and has zero tolerance for human rights abuses.
+We expect the same level of diligence in regard to the protection of human rights from our suppliers as from our employees, which is one of the ways we can leverage our global scale to help maximize the positive impact of McCain.
+We are committed to protecting human rights in our business and supply chains and have zero tolerance for human rights abuses.

 Prior to the enactment of the Modern Slavery Act 2018 (Cth), McCain has had a longstanding set of policies in place that are regularly reviewed, to assess and address applicable risks.
-These include McCain's Code of Conduct, Anti-Corruption Policy, and Supplier Code of Conduct and our Whistleblower Policy (Policies).
+These include McCain's Code of Conduct, Anti-Corruption Policy, Supplier Code of Conduct and our Whistleblower Policy (Policies).

-These Policies and other programs - such as McCain's Global Sustainability Strategy and commitment - ensure that team members and suppliers are dedicated to managing social, ethical, and environmental issues in a responsible manner consistent with McCain's global values.
+These Policies and other programs - such as McCain's Global Sustainability Strategy and commitments - ensure that team members and suppliers are dedicated to managing social, ethical, and environmental issues in a responsible manner consistent with McCain's global values.